 Have you noticed little wisps of dust puffing out from an air duct every time you turn on your home's heating ventilation and air conditioning (HVAC) system?
 Have you seen dust or pet hair trapped in a vent?
 Is there dust coating the grill on the return air registers?
 These might be indications that your home's duct work might be due for a thorough cleaning.

-Inside your HVAC system, fine dust collects on air duct surfaces, vents, motors, and coils.
-Flakes of dead skin, hair, and pet dander catch onto the dust, and before too long this process creates a dense, mat-like environment where bacteria, mould, dust mites, and allergens can flourish.
+Inside your HVAC system, fine dust collects on air duct surfaces, vents, motors and coils.
+Flakes of dead skin, hair and pet dander catch onto the dust, and before too long this process creates a dense, mat-like environment where bacteria, mold, dust mites and allergens can flourish.
 Air filters remove most of these from the air stream, but not for all parts of the HVAC system.
-That's why it's important to periodically check the condition of your air ducts to see if they could use air duct cleaning services
+That's why it's important to periodically check the condition of your air ducts to see if they could use air duct cleaning services.

 So what trouble's in a little dirt and dust?
 Plenty.
 There are a number of problems caused by dirty ducts, ranging from increased energy costs to health problems:

 A visit from a professional air duct cleaning service every 3 to 5 years can prevent many maintenance and health problems before they start.
 Plus, you'll start saving money on heating and cooling: